kgston/stencil.JS/README.md

 #### Sublime Text

+After installing package control, `Ctrl+Shift+P` and type and select `install package`.
+Search and install for a package called `stencil`.

+OR

-After installing package control, hit Preferences > Browse Packages....
-Create a new folder for stencil and paste in stencil.sublime.tmLanguage into the folder.
+Hit Preferences > Browse Packages....
+Create a new folder called `stencil` and paste in stencil.sublime.tmLanguage into the folder.
 Restart Sublime Text.
 The language will now be avaliable from the language selection in the bottom right corner

 #### Visual Studio Code